mannatkaurrr/BetterWorldBooks-Deliverable4/README.md

 ## Specifics of database application:

-# Error-Handling
+# Error-Handling & Security
-This database application contains many error-handling and validation features for better usability:
+This database application contains many error-handling, validation features for better usability.
+It also contains database security functionalities to help secure and private connections:

-This database applicaiton includes error handling using try/except/finally and is a command-line application, easier for all users.
-Currently the sample values for insert, update and delete are hardcoded for this demonstrating this deliverable 4.
+- Date, email, phone number input validation
+- Decimal + integer number & blank input validation
+- Foreign key constraints
+- User-friendly cancellation using "exit" inputs
+- Exception handling using try, except and finally.
+- Entering password using getpass() & making sure it is hidden
+- Username and password invalidation using error-handling messages